 </html>

-Now that this is looking good, let's take the form information and post it to the database.
+that this is looking good, let's take the form information and post it to the

 <html>